Beryl Cook: Return to England

-Biography

-Beryl Francis Lansley was born in Egham, Surrey, as one of four sisters.
-Her parents, Adrian S. B. Lansley and Ella Farmer-Francis, separated very early and her mother moved to Reading, Berkshire with her daughters.
-Beryl attended Kendrick School there, but left education at fourteen and started to work in a variety of jobs.
-Having moved to London towards the end of the Second World War, Beryl attempted working as a model and showgirl.
-In 1948, she married her childhood friend John Cook, who was in the merchant navy.
-When he retired from the sea, they briefly ran a pub in Stoke-by-Nayland, Suffolk.
-Their son John was born in 1950, and in 1956, the family left to live in Southern Rhodesia (now known as Zimbabwe).
-They remained in Africa for the next decade, where in 1960 Cook produced her first painting, Hangover.

-The family returned to England in the mid-sixties and moved to East Looe, Cornwall in 1965, where Beryl focused more on her painting.
-They then moved to Plymouth in 1968, where they bought a guest house on the Hoe.
-Cook shared her time between running the guest house and producing ever more paintings.
-In the mid-seventies, her works caught the attention of one of their guests, who put her in touch with the management of the Plymouth Arts Centre, where her first exhibition took place in November 1975.
-The exhibition was a great success and resulted in a cover feature in The Sunday Times.
-This was followed by an exhibition at the Portal Gallery in London in 1976, where Cook continued to exhibit regularly until her death.

-She was given national coverage in the Sunday Times.
-She soon became, in the estimation of Julian Spalding, the most genuinely popular living artist in Britain.
+The Cook family returned to England in the mid-1960s, and in 1965, moved to East Looe, Cornwall, where Beryl focused more on her painting.
+She would work on old boards, cardboard and driftwood.

+In 1968, the Cook family moved to Plymouth, where they bought a guest house on the Hoe.
+Cook divided her time between running the guest house and painting.

+In the mid-1970s, Cook's works caught the attention of one of their guests, who put her in touch with the management of Plymouth Arts Centre.
+The director, Bernard Samuel's, persuaded her to have her first public exhibition there, which took place in November 1975.
+The show resulted in a magazine cover feature in The Sunday Times.
+This was followed by a 1976 exhibition at the Portal Gallery in London, who would represent her and exhibit her work regularly until her death.
+She soon became, according to Julian Spalding, the most genuinely popular living artist in Britain.